 The only faults we can find with this harness are its price tag (can’t we custom make that too?) and a long wait time for custom orders.
 If you can deal with those, this is a great harness that offers a solid, reliable build and good value for money.

-Durable, light, easy-to-clean, and made with soft materials that are lined with a reflective trim that lets you locate your pup in the dark, the Ruffwear’s Webmaster is a harness that marries comfort and functionality in equal measure.
+Durable, light, easy-to-clean, and made with soft materials that are lined with a reflective trim that lets you locate your pup in the dark, the RUFFWEAR, Web Master, Multi-Use Support Dog Harness, Hiking and Trail Running, Service and Working, Everyday Wear, Red Currant, Medium is a harness that marries comfort and functionality in equal measure.
 This very well-made harness also features two sturdy attachment points, a padded handle to ease lifting your dog up steep slopes or over difficult terrain, and multiple adjustment points.
 Last but not least, the straps on the Webmaster are padded to avoid chafing and come a close second behind those on the Ruffwear Front Range (above) in terms of comfort.

-From one of the most popular brands out there for active dog owners, Hurtta’s Active Dog Harness is a great choice for those looking to kit their canine out in a reliable, hard-wearing harness that can be matched with other products in the Hurtta range such as leashes and raincoats.
+From one of the most popular brands out there for active dog owners, Hurtta Active Dog Harness, Raven, 24-32 in is a great choice for those looking to kit their canine out in a reliable, hard-wearing harness that can be matched with other products in the Hurtta range such as leashes and raincoats.

 This harness offers a very comfortable fit and features multiple adjustment points that help to ensure you get that perfect fit.
 It comes in 8 color options and two of these include that potentially important feature of reflective stitching and neon fabric to allow you to locate your pup in the dark or low light.